allenJynRoyston/Vue-Vuex-WeatherApp-2017-/README.md

 # Forecast Weatherapp + Darksky's API

 ### What the funk?!
-Full disclosure, this is built off the foundational work of another one of my boilerplate projects, located [here](https://github.com/allenRoyston/weather-forecast-demo).
-However, this build is signifigantly different in terms of features and complexity.
+Full disclosure, this is built off a very similar project I completed as a proof of concept a few months ago, located [here](https://github.com/allenRoyston/weather-forecast-demo).
+It uses a lot of the same technologies.
+However, this build is signifigantly different in terms of features and complexity and as such, much improved over its predecessor.

 ### Technologies used
 - VueJS